unfurl/preview/README.md

 # Unfurl

-This project contains reusable components  for Unfurl
+This project contains reusable preview  for Unfurl